wavemotion-dave/A7800DS/README.md

 more useable scanlines for actual gameplay.
 Think of this like you're at the arcade and you have to glance up to see your score when focused on the field of play.
 It takes a little getting used to but this mechanism really helps map the more complicated game graphics onto the small sceren.
 Of course youc an always scale the screen down to it's totally visible - but there will be some loss of scanline information.
 Experiment and determine what works best for you.
+Many of the popular games already have the screen set to perfectly pan up/down to bring in the score/status while leaving the playfield as close to 1:1 as possible.

 And remember - once you get your screen settings the way you want, be sure to go into the GEAR icon and hit START to save out your current configuration (which includes your screen offset/scaling tweaks on a per-game basis).